-It’s probably no secret that Halloween is the favorite holiday of the Schaffer six.
+It’s probably no secret that Halloween is the favorite holiday of the Schaffer Six.
 What can I say, we love a good costume!
-When it comes to Halloween we have so many fun traditions that pumpkin carving, trick-or-treating and spooky parties are just second nature for me and my kids.
+When it comes to Halloween we have so many fun traditions that pumpkin carving, trick-or-treating, and spooky parties are just second nature for me and my kids.
 But since the pandemic started in 2020, everyone’s Halloween traditions have been a little different.
 I know every family is different, so if you choose to stay at home this Halloween, don’t worry!
 That doesn’t mean you can’t have fun!
 Here are seven ways to celebrate Halloween at home!

 Trick-or-treating has existed since medieval times.
 Back then, it was known as “guising” in Scotland and Ireland.
 Young people dressed up in costumes and asked for food or money in exchange for songs, poems, or other “tricks.”

-Watch a Scary Movie
+Watch Scary Movies

 Dress Up!

 Whether or not you choose to trick-or-treat this season, you can still dress up in your spookiest outfits!
 It’s just not Halloween if you’re not in costume.
 Whether you’re dressed up to watch a movie, make some crafts, or bake some spooky cookies, just being in costume will make it feel extra scary.
+And don’t forget to take some photos to remember this unique Halloween at home!

 Check out all my Halloween ideas on the City Girl Gone Mom Pinterest board!